New and used Billy Cook ranch and roping Wade saddles for sale. Billy Cook saddles and tack are respected for both their

 Billy Cook and Wade Saddles: What’s In A Name?

-When shopping for a Billy Cook saddle can be some confusion surrounding the use of the name “Billy Cook.”
+When shopping for a Billy Cook saddle, there can be some confusion surrounding the use of the name “Billy Cook.”
 That’s because there are two separate entities, one in Sulphur, Oklahoma and the other in Greenville, Texas, that have the rights to make saddles under the Billy Cook name.

-- The Billy Cook saddles made in Sulphur, Oklahoma are usually referred to as “genuine” Billy Cooks, and/or as saddles made by Billy Cook, “maker.”
+- The Billy Cook saddles made in Sulphur, Oklahoma are usually referred to as “original” or “genuine” Billy Cooks, and/or as saddles made by Billy Cook, “maker.”

 - The saddles made in Greenville, Texas are often referred to as Simco Billy Cooks, Longhorn Billy Cooks, or (you guessed it) Simco/Longhorn Billy Cooks.

 So, what’s this all about?

 In the early 1950s Billy Cook, the person, started his saddlery business.
 His saddles became so respected and popular that he was unable to keep up with the demand.
 In the late 1950s Billy Cook partnered with the Potts-Longhorn Leather Company.
 In the 1980s, however, the Potts-Longhorn company had financial trouble and went out of business.
 Not too long afterwards, Longhorn was purchased by Simco, another well known saddlery.
 As a result, Simco/Longhorn has the lawful right to make saddles using the Billy Cook name.
 They manufacture their saddles in Greenville, TX.

 After a short pause, Billy Cook, the person, once again resumed making saddles under his own name.
 These saddles are frequently described as “genuine” Billy Cooks, and/or as a saddle made by Billy Cook, “maker.”
 These saddles are made in Sulphur, OK.

 So, does it matter where the Billy Cook saddle was made?

 Both the Billy Cook saddles made in Sulphur, OK and the ones made in Greenville, TX are lawfully making saddles with the Billy Cook name.
 They both make a respected, well-liked line of saddles with happy customers.
 Some people have a preference as to where a Billy Cook saddle is made, and some don’t.
 The choice is yours.